Membrane filtration usage in waste water treatment

 Membranes are very flexible and can be used as both a pre-treatment or as the main source of treatment.
 Furthermore, both the permeate and the retentate can be re-used for process purposes.

-As an example membrane filtration is used as a pretreatment for perkolat in one of Aquardens projects, as showed in the.
+As an example membrane filtration is used as a pretreatment for perkolat in one of Aquardens projects, as showed in the picture below.
 In this example the nanofiltration is used to remove particles from the stream before the stream is treated with ion exchange and SCWO.
 Reverse osmosis is used to create soft water, or in combination with ion exchange to get demineralised water.

 Advantage of membrane filtration: